Astrid-Hecht/Faucit/README.md

 ---
 ### Project Description
    Welcome to my entry in the inaugural Turing Hackathon: Faucit.
-In today's age of hyper dense urban sprawl and hostile architecture, a an enjopyable day out can quickly turn into a crisis if nature decides to call.
+In today's age of hyper dense urban sprawl and hostile architecture, an enjopyable day out can quickly turn into a crisis if nature decides to call.
 This app allows a user to quickly and easily resolve that crisis with a simple press of a button.
 After allowing locastion access, Faucit will pull up a list of any nearby, publicly accessible 'facilities' and route a user to them upon selection.
 There are also selections to filter results for gender accessibility, ADA compliance, and to include water fountains.
 <br>

 :earth_americas: [Learning Goals](#learning-goals)